Oaklight/argo-proxy/docs/source/usage/native-openai-passthrough.md

 The Native OpenAI endpoint passthrough mode allows you to directly forward requests to a native OpenAI-compatible endpoint without any transformation or processing.
 This is useful when:

-- You want to use the native OpenAI endpoint without Argo's transformation layer
+- You want to use the native OpenAI endpoint without Argo Proxy's transformation layer
 - You need complete passthrough of requests and responses
 - You want to test native endpoint behavior

+This is a feature work in progress, so you may encounter issues or limitations.

 ## Configuration